Nonclassical light generation and control from laser-driven semiconductor intraband excitations: Theoretical Description

+where $\hat{\vec{p}}-\sum_{j}\frac{e}{c}\hat{\vec{\mathcal{A}}}_{j}$ is the canonical momentum of a single electron in the band with $\hat{\vec{\mathcal{A}}}_{j}$ the vector potential operator of the field mode $j$ (we are using units in which $\hbar =1$ and $m_{\mathrm{e}}=1$).
+Further, $\hat{\vec{p}}$ and $e$ are the momentum and charge of the identical electrons.
+The interaction-free part of the quantized electromagnetic field modes $j$ is encoded in the terms $\omega_{j}\hat{N}_{j}$, with $\omega_{j}$ the corresponging frequency and $\hat{N}_{j}$ the photon number operator where we neglected an unimportant constant vacuum energy term.
+Note that we assume that all electrons with fixed, time-independent density $\nE(t) = \nE = \mathrm{const}$ have the same momentum.
+This approximation is justified for an optical excitation as electrons are generated at one instance within the half cycle and with zero momentum at the $\Gamma$ point.
 Second, we employ the dipole approximation (no coordinate dependence in the description of the laser field and its harmonics), and neglect propagation effects (considering a relatively thin crystal).
 Finally, we assume that the depletion of the driving laser field is small.
 The considered assumptions allow us to use the so-called parametrical-connection approximation, a method described and developed in \cite{T}.
 The approximate solution obtained from this method describes the quantum evolution of the light field by treating the intraband-current back-reaction as a finite-order perturbation.